The top 5 tasks you SHOULD have completed to ensure compliance with the GDPR

 and how the right of the individual are met for more than 3,000 education supplier

 4 Privacy policies, data sharing agreements, and more

 You must have contracts with all the suppliers which process personal data and have access to their privacy and/or data sharing agreements.
 If they use ‘Cookies’ you need a record of how they do this.
-Of greater importance you MUST know and understand the legitimate reasons for processing personal data and in particular, data of a sensitive nature.
+Of greater importance, you MUST know and understand the legitimate reasons for processing personal data and in particular, data of a sensitive nature.
 All this information is accessible in the GDPRiS Supplier Product Directory.

 5 Carried out risk analysis on sensitive processing activities

 On the ICO website there is an explanation of what is required by law to mitigate risk when processing data.
-You will need to carry out a DPIA (Data Protection Impact Assessment) to find out where the risks lie and of to reduce them.
+You will need to carry out a DPIA (Data Protection Impact Assessment) to find out where the risks lie and how to reduce them.
 GDPRiS users have access to DPIA templates for differing scenarios and our staff are always on hand to answer any questions.

 GDPRiS supports all the above and provides evidence of every process.